-During the recent and coming weeks, the IDNR will stock rainbow trout into participating sites throughout the state.
+During the recent and coming weeks, the IDNR will stock rainbow trout into participating sites throughout the state..

-To legally take these fish, anglers must have a 2019 Illinois fishing license and valid inland trout stamp, or a 24-hour fishing license (which includes trout fishing privileges).
+To legally take these fish, anglers must have a 2021 Illinois fishing license and valid inland trout stamp, or a 24-hour fishing license (which includes trout fishing privileges).

 Those exempt from the license requirement include anglers under age 16, those blind or disabled, or an Illinois serviceman or servicewoman home on leave.
-The 2019 fishing licenses, currently on sale, are valid through March 31, 2020.
+The 2021 fishing licenses, currently on sale, are valid through March 31, 2022.

 Stocking for the rainbow trout fishing program in Illinois is made possible through the sale of inland trout stamps to those anglers who participate.
-The stamps are available for \$6.50 each at most IDNR offices, at many bait shops, sporting goods dealers, and at all other locations where fishing licenses are sold.
+The stamps are available for \$6.50 each at most IDNR offices, at many baitshops, sporting goods dealers, and at all other locations where fishing licenses are sold.

 Inland trout stamps, as well as fishing licenses, also may be purchased with a credit card by calling DNR Direct toll-free at 1-888-6PERMIT (1-888-673-7648).
+Anglers are prohibited from taking trout from any of the stocked sites prior to the

-Anglers are prohibited from taking trout from any of the stocked sites from mid-March 15 to April 6 at 5 a.m.
-This does not include fall trout fishing sites like Beaver Dam

-State Lake near Plainview that are not included in the spring program.
+Anglers are prohibited from taking trout from any of the stocked sites prior to the season.
+This includes any fall trout fishing sites 0that are included in the spring program.